Family Maintenance Services

 Interjurisdictional Support Orders (ISO)

-For information on applying for a support order in a province, territory or country that has a reciprocal agreement with BC, clients can contact a Justice Access Centre for information or talk to a lawyer to change their order [see Additional Resources - Family Justice].
+For information on applying for a support order in a province, territory or country that has a reciprocal arrangement with BC, clients can contact a Family Justice Centre or Interjurisdictional Support Services for information or talk to a lawyer to obtain or change an order [see Additional Resources – Family Justice].

 Maintenance